Children Subject to Care Orders Who are Placed at Home

 - Thereafter there should be a a minimum of one care planning meeting between reviews.
 Care planning meetings should be more frequent if required, this level should be agreed and recorded in the Children Looked After review;

-- Care planning meetings for children on care orders at home and must always be chaired by a Team Manager or Assistant Team Manager.
+- Care planning meetings for children on care orders at home and must always be chaired by a Team Manager or Advanced Practitioner.

 All Care Orders at home will be considered at the Legal Permanence Panel which meets on a monthly basis.
 This panel will scrutinise the appropriateness of the legal order for the child and ensure that plans are being progressed towards a position whereby discharge of the order can be applied for.